college-related/polaris-suite-web/docs/functions/unit-function.md

 __Return Object Properties:__
 - returns(actual: any): _check the return value of the function_
-- iterateWithData(datas: WithDataOptions): _iterate over the data provided_
+- iterateWithData(datas: DataTable): _iterate over the data provided_
 - not
     - returns(actual: any): _check the return value of the function and passes if different_